robo27918/Senior-Project-Mobility-Scooter-ML/README.md

   style="align:center">
 </p>

 The program is only able to be executed from the command-line.
-After downloading the program and installing the required libraries, one can  should enter the following commands into the command line:
+After downloading the program and installing the required libraries, one should enter the following commands into the command line:
 ```
 cd Senior-Project-Mobility-Scooter-ML
 cd pygame_gui